matheus23/irreactive.com/content/declarative-apis.md

 While HTML and CSS are declarative, they're not typed.
 The declarative-ness is awesome: You can take some HTML and its associated styling and plug it somewhere else!
 But it might not be styled as you expected, because you missed a property on a wrapping element.

 Types can allow you to be explicit about these kinds of wrapper- to wrapped element relationships.
-By having these types you document and enforce the relationships and reduce the amount of head-scrating-inducing code that is deemed valid by a linter (i.e. a compiler/interpreter).
+By having these types you document and enforce the relationships and reduce the amount of head-scratching-inducing code that is deemed valid by a linter (i.e. a compiler/interpreter).

 **Declarative APIs are only half as effective if you're not using types.**